 The most important requirement for enrollment in the MSWE program is experience with programming.
-Students should have at least one year of experience programming in some general-purpose programming language.** This is typically achieved through undergraduate programming courses, but it doesn’t need to be.
-Alternatives to undergraduate courses are: self-learning via online tutorials, on-the-job learning, programming-intensive hobbies, developer boot camps, etc.
+Students must have proficiency in at least two general-purpose programming languages.* This is typically achieved through undergraduate programming courses, self-learning via online tutorials, on-the-job learning, programming-intensive hobbies, or developer boot camps, etc.

 *Admitted students in the first year of the program should make every effort to take community college classes in the summer, or follow online tutorials, to fill gaps in their knowledge of programming in Python and Java.

-No and no. The MSWE program assumes that you know how to program, and that you are familiar with programming concepts such as functions, variables, loops, conditionals, arrays, lists, etc., at least in one programming language.
+No and no. The MSWE program assumes that you know how to program, and that you are familiar with programming concepts such as functions, variables, loops, conditionals, arrays, lists, etc., at least in two programming languages.
 The MSWE program will improve your programming skills by several levels, but it does not teach introductory programming.